Viperxyzzz/COMP/README.md

 We built a functional and well-structured AST that contains everything needed in the next phases, respecting every rule, like operator precedence.

-The ollir is well functional, three adresses parsing works well and every other feature was implemented sucesfully.
+The ollir is well functional, three adresses parsing works well and every other feature was implemented successfully.

-**Falar sobre o q funciona no ollir e no jasmin.**
+**Falar sobre o q funciona no jasmin.**

 ## CONS: (Identify the most negative aspects of your tool)

 OLLIR Code could be more modular, it was scalable but we repeat code, specially in the types identification.
-Other negative aspect is the creation of a temporary variable without deciding if it's really needed or not
+Other negative aspect is the creation of a temporary variable without deciding if it's really needed or not.

+**Falar sobre o q n funciona no jasmin

 ## Project setup